 How to Waterproof Napa Leather

 To waterproof your leather, you must first clean and condition it.
 Once that is done, apply the wax protectant thoroughly across the surface.
 Leave the wax for a few minutes.
 You may then buff the surface.
 This will give the leather a smooth and pleasant shine.
-And more importantly, provide a barrier that helps repel water.
+And more importantly, provides a barrier that helps repel water.

 Moreover, acrylics can be applied to the leather surface for a more lasting and durable finish.
-An example of an acrylic finish is resolene.
+An example of an acrylic finish is resolute.
 This finish leaves a thin, transparent plastic coating over the leather.
 While a strong layer of waterproofing is good for the leather, it has its downside.
 The stronger the layer the more difficult it is to later reach, clean, and condition the real leather underneath.
 This however goes down as a matter of preference.
 You can always choose what you think is best for your leather.

 How to Fix a Scratch on Napa Leather